 So what happens to the people who don’t get into those occupations?
 The authors write:

 The results of these wage equations are consistent with the interpretation that licensing policy enables the individuals in a licensed job to obtain a degree of monopoly control, or the ability to “fence out” competitors for a service, which results in increased wages for licensed workers.

 These other workers presumably choose what they regard as a less-good option and that less-good option will typically pay less, often substantially less.
 This won’t have much effect on the 1% vs. 99% issue, but it could certainly increase income inequality.
-You could have a plumber who is in the second from-highest plumber and the guy who didn’t get to be a plumber being in the middle fifth.
+You could have a plumber who is in the second from-highest fifth and the guy who didn’t get to be a plumber being in the middle fifth.
 You could have a hair braider (an example they mention on page 6) kept out of that occupation by cosmetology barriers so that she is in the bottom fifth rather than the second-from-the bottom fifth.
 Etc.

 With 29 percent of workers being in restricted occupations, that would amount to over 41 million workers earning higher wages.
 That’s good news for them but bad news for two groups: consumers of those goods and services and people who are excluded from those occupations.
 If the laws kept the number of people in those occupations lower by even ten percent (which, along with a 14% higher wage, would imply an elasticity of demand of only 0.7), then 4 million people are worse off and possibly substantially worse off.
 With a higher elasticity of demand, you get an even bigger number of people who are worse off.

 So, now that I’ve looked at it, I think Alan B. Krueger was wrong to minimize the effect of occupational licensing.
 The effect is potentially quite large.